lijikun/orca-linux-deployment/README.md

 # For ORCA version 4

-Tested to work under Debian 9 (Stretch) and Ubuntu LTS 18.04 (amd64) with ORCA version 4.2.0 using OpenMPI 3.1.4.
+Tested to work under Ubuntu LTS 18.04 (amd64) with ORCA version up to 4.2.1 using OpenMPI 3.1.4.

 I tried to use the static-linked binary version but it crashed into a segfault without any meaningful error message, so we have to use the *shared-library* version here.